ropensci/getCRUCLdata/cran-comments.md

   * Improved documentation with examples on mapping and graphing and more detail regarding the data itself
   * Change the method in which files are downloaded to use `httr::GET()`
+  * Ingest data using `data.table::fread` to decrease the amount of time necessary to run the functions
+  * Functions check to see if data file(s) have already been downloaded during current R session, if so data file(s) are not requested for download again
 ## Reverse dependencies

 There are no reverse dependencies.